Dental Implants Arlington Heights

 Dental Implant Osseointegration/Abutment

 After this procedure, you will undergo a period of healing – during this time, your new implant(s) will form a strong bond with your natural tissue, creating a lasting foundation for replacement teeth.
-This process is known as osseointegration, and it must be a success in order to prevent future implant failure.
+This process is known as osseointegration, and it must be a success to prevent future implant failure.
 It is necessary that you follow the instructions provided to you by our team, as this will ensure you heal promptly and successfully.

 Once you have fully healed from your implant surgery, our team will install a metal abutment, which is a connector appliance that is used to bring together your custom restoration and dental implant when placed.